Guidance

 Progressing a concern: making a referral

-Learn more about how to make a Prevent referral by completing Course 2: Referrals of the Prevent duty training on GOV.UK (see above - you’ll need to complete Course 1: Awareness first), or by reading Chapter 4 of Prevent and the Channel process in the NHS: information sharing and governance.
+Learn more about how to make a Prevent referral by completing Course 2: Referrals of the Prevent duty training on GOV.UK (see above - you’ll need to complete Course 1: Awareness first), or by reading section 4 of Prevent and the Channel process in the NHS: information sharing and governance.

 If you are still concerned after following the first steps, you should speak to your organisation’s Prevent lead about progressing your concerns.
 The Prevent lead in your organisation can then guide you regarding the next steps to take.

-Your organisation should have formal arrangements in place so that relevant and timely information can be shared with partners, for example local authorities or police, when necessary.
+Your organisation should have formal arrangements in place so that relevant and timely information can be shared with partners, for example local authorities or police, where necessary.
 You should speak to your Prevent lead to understand and act within these arrangements.

-You may be asked to complete, or help to complete, a Prevent referral to raise and share your concerns.
 It is far better to raise a referral that turns out not to be of concern than to miss an individual who genuinely needs support and who may then go on to commit or support a violent act of terrorism.

 If you wish to discuss your concerns in confidence, or require further advice, you should call the national police Prevent advice line for advice and support on 0800 011 3764.